-There's a lot of news to report as the year begins to warm up.
-We'll start with some upcoming events.
+There's a bunch of Mayberry happenings to report.
+We'll start with upcoming events.

 * May 19-21: Mayberry in the Midwest in Danville, Ind.
-The Mayberry tribute artists lead a weekend of family entertainment that also includes a parade, the Mayberry Derby, the Mayberry Squad Car Nationals, and streets full of vendors.
-More details TBA.
+Mayberry stars Maggie Peterson and Ronnie Schell are joined by many of the Mayberry tribute artists and Dixie Griffith (Andy's daughter) for a weekend of family entertainment that also includes a parade, the Mayberry Derby, the Mayberry Squad Car Nationals and streets full of vendors.
 For updates, follow the 2017 festival's Facebook page.

 * May 20: Missouri Boatride (featuring Dean Webb on mandolin) performs a free concert as part of the Arts in the Park program at the Visitors Center at Wilson's Creek National Battlefield (Republic, Mo.) at 7 p.m.